erpnext/foundation/foundation/www/docs/user/manual/en/quality-management/customer_feedback.md

 - Parameter: Create the different parameter.

-- Scope: Select the Scope of the Feedback can may be both Company and Department.
+- Scope: Select the Scope of the Feedback can may be Company and Department.

     - Department(If scope is deparment): Select the deparment related to it.